hagax8/ancestry_viz/README.md

 # Ancestry clustering
 This tutorial explains how to cluster and classify genomes using 1000 Genomes data with GTM (our [ugtm](https://github.com/hagax8/ugtm) implementation) and t-SNE (sklearn implementation).
+Data files used in the following tutorial can be downloaded from [https://lovingscience.com/ancestries](https://lovingscience.com/ancestries/downloads.html).

 ### Requirements
 The following python packages are required: